 Gail was initially approached by Neston Players to facilitate a meeting to discuss ideas on the content and structure of this piece of theatre.

 She then mentored the team of local writers and directed the show - a full evening of drama / comedy / music all rooted in local history.
-The show played to sell out audiences in May 2014.
+The show played to sell out audiences.

 I think this was, without doubt, the most unusual evening of pure theatre it has been my joy and pleasure to witness.
 A group of 7 writers all from Neston Players, under the watchful eye of fellow writer and eventual director of the play, Gail Young have been meeting since September 2013 to write, cast, rehearse and then present this unusual and highly entertaining evening.
 As with all great things – it started off in a very small way when at a meeting volunteers were recruited to co-ordinate a brief piece to contribute to the celebrations of the 200th Anniversary of Ladies Club Day.
 Then, like Topsy, “it just growed” to the full length play we were privileged to see.